 Profile Management best practice

-A Windows user profile is a collection of folders, files, registry settings, and configuration settings that define the environment for a user who logs on with a particular user account.
-These settings can be customized by the user, depending on the administrative configuration.
+A Windows user profile is a collection of folders, files, registry，and configuration settings defining the environment for a user who logs on with a particular user account.
+Users can customize these settings depending on the administrative configuration.

 Windows 10 compatibility

 Citrix Profile Management supports the latest version of Windows 10 available at the release time of Profile Management.
 It also supports all earlier versions of Windows 10.
 For example, Citrix Profile Management Version 1912 was shipping at a time when the latest version of Windows 10 was 1909 (RS7).
 Profile Management 1912 supports Windows 1909 (RS7) and all earlier versions of Windows 10.

 The following table summarizes the recommended Microsoft Windows 10 operating systems for different versions of Profile Management:

 |2006||Windows 10 2004||Citrix Virtual Apps and Desktops 7 2006|

 |2003||Windows 10 2004||Citrix Virtual Apps and Desktops 7 2003|